lazyeights/etpi/cmd/README.md

-## Deployment to a Raspberry Pi
+## Deployment to a Raspberry Pi 3

+> NOTE: The EnvisaLink interface does not communicate over a secure channel such as

 It is more convenient to cross compile to the Raspberry Pi platform hardware rather than installing go on the Pi and compiling locally on that machine.
 Cross compiling reduces wear and tear on the Pi's SD card and is much, much quicker.
-To cross compile to the Raspbery Pi's ARM architecture:
+To cross compile to the Raspbery Pi 3's ARM architecture:
 ```
-$ cd mqttetpi
+$ cd etpid
-$ env GOOS=linux GOARCH=arm GOARM=5 go build -v -o ./mqttetpi-linux-arm5
+$ env GOOS=linux GOARCH=arm GOARM=7 go build -v -o ./etpid-linux-arm7
 ```

-This creates two executable `mqttetpi-linux-arm5`.
-Repeat for the `hkmqtt` utility to generate `hkmqtt-linux-arm5`.
+This creates the executable `etpid-linux-arm7`.

-Note that the `GOARM=5` setting tells the compiler to use a legacy ARM architecture for older Pis that do not have hardware floating point support.
+Alternatively, using the `GOARM=5` setting tells the compiler to use a legacy ARM architecture for older Pis that do not have hardware floating point support.
 It may not be necessary on newer models of Raspberry Pi.

 For more information on cross compiling Go to ARM systems, see [https://github.com/golang/go/wiki/GoArm](https://github.com/golang/go/wiki/GoArm).

+The `etpid` command must be installed in a path where it has write access as it needs to create a "db" subfolder to maintain storage for the HomeKit interface.
 If you have not prepared the destination location for the Pi, open a secure shell to the Raspberry Pi and create it.
 (Note: replace `pi@pi.local` with the appropriate `<user account>:<IP address>` for your machine).

 ```